Path length: 13.48 miles

 The strongest winds were recorded in DeKalb County along CR-117 and CR-159 near Ider.
-A one-story day care center were completely destroyed and blown off its foundation.
+A one-story day care center was completely destroyed and blown off its foundation.
 Per Storm Data, “The damage assessment team noted the structure was bolted to the foundation, however the floor plates connecting to the foundation were observed to have some degree of degradation.
 This led to a preliminary assessment of a tornado of EF-3 strength with winds approximately 145 mph.”
 There were 10 injuries at this location.
 On February 8, 2017, one of those individuals passed away.

 Radar and Damage Photos via NWS Huntsville

 Note: There are some images/videos in our summaries that were licensed to us to be used only on this website.
 If you would like to use an image/video in your project or blog, please contact us and we will grant permission if possible.

 Newspaper clips are embedded via newspapers.com.
 Please see their terms and conditions.